-Declared noise emission values in accordance with ECMA-109 Product name: Server model XYZ Product description: Single-frame system configured with one processor subsystem, one I/O drawer with 4 d drives, bulk power subsystem, and acoustical door set Quantities declared Operating mode Idle mod Declared mean A-weighted sound power level ^{a)} , $L{WA,m}$ (B) : 7,4 7,2 Declared mean A-weighted emission sound pressure level ^{b)} , $L{pA,m}$ (dB) : 59 57 Statistical adder for verification $^{c)}$, K{v} (B) : 0,4 0,4 a) The declared mean A-weighted sound power level, L{WA,m} is computed as the arithmetic average of the measured A-weighted sound power levels for a randomly selected sample, rounded to the nearest 0, 1 B. b) The declared mean A-weighted emission sound pressure level, L{pA,m} is computed as the arithmetic average of the measured A-weighted emission sound pressure levels at the bystander positions for a randomly selected sample, rounded to the nearest 1 dB. c) The statistical adder for verification, K_v in bels is a factor to be added to the declared mean A-weighted sound power level, L{WA,m}, in bels, such that there will be a 95 % probability of acceptance, when using the verification procedures of ECMA-109, if no more than 6,5 % of the equipment in a batch, has A-weighted sound power levels greater than (L{WA,m} + K_v).
-NOTE 1 The quantity, L{WA,c} (formerly called L{WAd}) can be computed from the sum of L{WA,m} and K_v.
-NOTE 2 All measurements made in conformance with ECMA-74 and declared in conformance with ECMA-109.
+Product name: Server model XYZ Product description: Single-frame system configured with one processor subsystem, one I/O drawer with 4 c drives, bulk power subsystem, and acoustical door set Quantities declared Operating mode Idle mode Declared mean A-weighted sound power level a) , $L{WA,m}$ (B) : 7,4 7,2 Declared mean A-weighted emission sound pressure level b) , $L{pA,m}$ (dB) : 59 57 Statistical adder for verification c) , $K_v$ (B) : 0,4 0,4 a) The declared mean A-weighted sound power level, LWA,m is com A-weighted sound power levels for a randomly selected sample, rou b) The declared mean A-weighted emission sound pressure level, L measured A-weighted emission sound pressure levels at the bys rounded to the nearest 1 dB. c) The statistical adder for verification, KV in bels is a factor to be added to the declared for verification. unded to the nearest 0,1 B. $\mathcal{L}{pA,m}$ is computed as the ar stander positions for a rand ded to the declared mean A ceptance, when using the ve ithmetic average of the domly selected sample -weighted sound powe

-Example 2: Presentation of multiple configurations in one table
+Example 2: Presentation of multiple configurations in one table 0

-Product configuration or variation Declared mean A-weighted sound power level ^{a)} , L {WA,m} (B) Declared mean A-weighted emission sound pressure level ^{b)} , L_pA ,m (dB) Statistical adder for verification ^{c)} , K v (B) Operating ldle Operating ldle Operating ldle Server model XYZ, 4.2-GHz, Typical configuration with acoustical door set: Five processor nodes (40-core), two I/O drawers, and bulk power assembly.
+Declared noise emission values in accordance with ECMA-109 Product configuration or variation Declared mean A-weighted sound power level a) , L WA,m (B) Declared mean A-weighted emission sound pressure level b) , L pA,m (dB) Statistical adder for verification c) , K v (B) Operating Idle Operating Idle Operating Idle Server model XYZ, 4.2-GHz, Typical configuration with acoustical door set: Five processor nodes (40-core), two I/O drawers, and bulk power assembly.
 Air moving devices at nominal speeds.
 6,8 6,8 53 53 0,3 0,3 Server model XYZ 4.2-GHz, Typical configuration with standard, non-acoustical door set: Five processor nodes (40- core), two I/O drawers, and bulk power assembly.
 Air moving devices at nominal speeds.
 7,5 7,5 61 61 0,3 0,3 Server Model XYZ, 4.2-GHz, Maximum configuration with acoustical door set: Eight processor nodes (40-core), four I/O drawers, and bulk power assembly.
 Air moving devices at nominal speeds.
 7,1 7,1 60 60 0,3 0,3 Server model XYZ 4.2-GHz, Maximum configuration with standard, non-acoustical door set: Eight processor nodes (40-core), four I/O drawers, and bulk power assembly.
 Air moving devices at nominal speeds.
-7,9 7,9 68 68 0,3 0,3 a) The declared mean A-weighted sound power level, $L{WA,m}$ is computed as the arithmetic average of the measured A-weighted sound power levels for a randomly selected sample, rounded to the nearest 0,1 B.
+7,9 7,9 68 68 0,3 0,3 a) The declared mean A-weighted sound power level, LWA,m is computed as the arithmetic average of the measured A-weighted sound power levels for a randomly selected sample, rounded to the nearest 0,1 B.

-b) The declared mean A-weighted emission sound pressure level, $L{pA,m}$ is computed as the arithmetic average of the measured A-weighted emission sound pressure levels at the bystander positions for a randomly selected sample, rounded to the nearest 1 dB.
+b) The declared mean A-weighted emission sound pressure level, LpA,m is computed as the arithmetic average of the measured A-weighted emission sound pressure levels at the bystander positions for a randomly selected sample, rounded to the nearest 1 dB.

-c) The statistical adder for verification, K_v in bels is a factor to be added to the mean A-weighted sound power level, $L{WA,m}$ in bels, such that there will be a 95 % probability of acceptance, when using the verification procedures of ECMA-109, if no more than 6,5 % of the equipment in a batch, when the equipment is new, has A-weighted sound power levels greater than $(L{WA,m} + K_v)$.
+c) The statistical adder for verification, $K_v$ in bels is a factor to be added to the mean A-weighted sound power level, $L{WA,m}$ in bels, such that there will be a 95 % probability of acceptance, when using the verification procedures of ECMA-109, if no more than 6,5 % of the equipment in a batch, when the equipment is new, has A-weighted sound power levels greater than $(L{WA,m} + K_v)$ .

-NOTE 1 The quantity, $L{WA,c}$ (formerly called L{WAd}) may be computed from the sum of $L{WA,m}$ and K_v .
+NOTE 1 The quantity, $L{WA,c}$ (formerly called $L{WAd}$ ) may be computed from the sum of $L{WA,m}$ and $K_v$ .